kerkesix/kerkesix.fi/README.md

 ## Deploy to firebase

-Deployment is done with Google Cloud Container builder on each push, see cloudbuild.yaml for details.
-To set this up create a CI token with `firebase login:ci`, and set up a Cloud Container Builder job with that token.
+Deployment is done with Github actions on each push, see .github folder for details.
+To set this up create a CI token with `firebase login:ci`, save the output to Github secret FIREBASE_TOKEN.

 To build and deploy locally for test purposes do